Electric Furnace Control System

 (Sorry about the crummy text reproduction, I couldn't find a way to export this from MacDraw and keep it looking good.)

-After looking at the diagram above, the more electrically astute may say to themselves, "That 's pretty much the same way to wire a 3 phase annealer", and they'd be right.
+After looking at the diagram above, the more electrically astute may say to him/herself, "That 's pretty much the same way to wire a 3 phase annealer", and that’s right.
 That is the nice thing about this control system - simple and cheap, especially relative to other types of electric furnace control systems requiring a transformer.
 There's no big mystery involved in doing this, but done this way - as I mentioned above - you DO need to choose your elements wisely.
 Out of the many sizes and resistances available in SiC elements, only a small percentage will work well (i.e., last a long time) when using this system.
-This DOESN'T mean you need to buy the fancy-schmancy, high priced elements to make this work.
-My elements are the standard type and composition - the cheapest model available.
+This DOESN'T mean you need to buy the fancy-schmancy, high priced spiral cut elements to make this work.
+(In fact, I would recommend against spiral cut SiC elements in any glass furnace.)
+My elements are the standard double ended, solid/tubular type.
+Specifically, they are Norton Hot-Rod brand that were made sometime before Kanthal bought Norton’s heating element business back in the 1980’s (I think).
 You just need to choose the right element size (which translates to the right resistance and surface area).
+And for best element life I do recommended high density SiC.
 Something else to keep in mind about the diagram above is that a 240Vac, 3 phase supply connected this way actually delivers roughly 140 Volts to the elements.
 I won't try to explain why here - it's just one of those weird electrical things.
 If you really feel the need to know, Google it.

 Not including the temperature controller (which you'd probably want no matter what type of furnace you built), or the manual disconnect switch (which was given to me), the original control system on this furnace cost me less than $500 at retail prices.
 That doesn't count the elements, or the heat sinks that I scrounged for the SSR's.
 If you are a good scrounger it could cost even less.